PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Towards Progress Reasoning

 \subsection{Training-Based Approach}

-We also adopt a training-based approach that explicitly teaches \textit{episodic retrieval} and \textit{mental simulation}.
-We construct \textsc{ProgressLM-45K}, using manipulation tasks that never appear in \textsc{Progress-Bench}, preventing task memorization and enforcing transferable reasoning.
-Data statistics and composition are summarized in Figure~\ref{fig:data_statistics}.
+We further adopt a training-based approach to explicitly teach episodic retrieval and mental simulation.
+We construct \textsc{ProgressLM-45K} from non-overlapping manipulation tasks with \textsc{Progress-Bench}, ensuring generalizable reasoning.
+Statistics are in Figure~\ref{fig:data_statistics}.

-\paragraph{Cold-Start Supervised Fine-Tuning.} The purpose of the cold-start stage is to help the model internalize the two-stage reasoning pattern of \textit{episodic retrieval} followed by \textit{mental simulation}.
-To this end, we construct \textsc{ProgressLM-25K-CoT}, where each training instance is of the form $\mathcal{D}_{\text{train}}=\{(\mathcal{D}^i,\mathbf{o}^i,\mathbf{r}^{i*})\}$.
-The reasoning sequence $\mathbf{r}^{i*}$ contains both the final progress prediction (\texttt{<score>}) and a ground-truth reference step (\texttt{<ref>}).
-To generate intermediate reasoning traces, we adopt a \textit{guided reasoning completion} strategy, where the model is provided with ground-truth \texttt{<ref>} and \texttt{<score>} and is required to generate the missing reasoning fields \texttt{<ref\_think>} and \texttt{<score\_think>}.
-We then perform supervised fine-tuning by minimizing the autoregressive negative log-likelihood:
+\paragraph{Cold-Start Supervised Fine-Tuning.} We first perform supervised fine-tuning on \textsc{ProgressLM-25K-CoT} to internalize the two-stage reasoning pattern.
+Each instance includes a demonstration $\mathcal{D}^i$, an observation $\mathbf{o}^i$, and a reasoning sequence $\mathbf{r}^{i*}$ containing ground-truth \texttt{<ref>} and \texttt{<score>}.
+Using guided reasoning completion, the model generates the intermediate fields \texttt{<ref\_think>} and \texttt{<score\_think>}.
+Training minimizes the autoregressive negative log-likelihood:

-\paragraph{Reinforcement Learning.} While cold-start fine-tuning teaches the model \emph{how} to reason, it does not ensure robust or well-calibrated predictions.
-We therefore apply a second-stage reinforcement learning procedure based on GRPO~\citep{shao2024deepseekmath}, with the objective
+\paragraph{Reinforcement Learning.} To improve robustness and calibration, we apply a second-stage reinforcement learning procedure based on GRPO~\citep{shao2024deepseekmath}:

-where the rewards respectively encourage structured outputs, accurate reference retrieval, and precise progress estimation.
-Since reasoning is generated autoregressively, accurate episodic retrieval provides a stronger context for subsequent mental simulation, leading to improved overall performance.
-We use 20K samples in this stage and set $\alpha\!:\!\beta\!:\!\gamma=1\!:\!6\!:\!3$ in our implementation.